suibema/DA_CaseStudy_Marketing/README.md

-VARIANT 2.
+# VARIANT 2.
 MARKETING ANALYTICS

-BUSINESS PROBLEM DESCRIPTION
+## BUSINESS PROBLEM DESCRIPTION

 A company that manufactures and sells electronic devices recently launched an advertising campaign to promote a new product – smart watches.
 The target audience of the campaign is young professionals aged 25-40, living in large cities, actively using modern technologies and leading a healthy lifestyle.
 The manager wants to understand whether the advertising campaign was successful and evaluate its impact on sales and return on investment (ROI).

-DATA ANALYSIS APPROACH
+## DATA ANALYSIS APPROACH

-1. METRICS AND ANALYSIS

 • Key marketing metrics:

 o Conversion Rate – the percentage of users who made a purchase after interacting with an advertisement.
 Calculated as the ratio of the number of sales to the number of users who saw the advertisement.